basbiezemans/chit-chat-classifier/README.md

 # Chit-chat Classifier

-Requirements: Python 3.6+, Scikit-learn, Scipy, Numpy
+Requirements: Python 3.6+, Scikit-learn, Scipy, Numpy, Gunicorn for GCP deployment

 Navigate to the `app` directory and install dependencies: